PeterOvermann/TriadicMemory/README.md

 The goal of this project is to build circuits able to solve increasingly complex AI tasks with very simple programs that are rooted in the brain's core cognitive algorithms.

+## Resources

+Examples and executable Mathematica notebooks can be found [here](Mathematica/Notebooks).

 ## Implementations